-Precautionary approach (PA)-based reference points are used in the management of the flatfish stocks, and the scientific information and stock assessments available are at a consistently high level, providing the necessary basis for conservation and management decisions.
-There are three core components to the application of the PA in management of Alaskan groundfish fisheries.
-Firstly, the FMP for each management area sets out an Optimum Yield (OY) for the groundfish complex in each of BSAI and GOA Regions as a whole, which includes flatfish along with the majority of targeted groundfish species.
+Precautionary approach (PA)-based reference points are used in the management of the P. cod stocks, and the scientific information and stock assessments available are at a consistently high level, providing the necessary basis for conservation and management decisions.
+There are three core components to the application of the PA in Alaskan groundfish fisheries.
+Firstly, the FMP for each management area sets out an Optimum Yield (OY) for the groundfish complex in each of BSAI and GOA Regions as a whole, which includes P. cod along with the majority of targeted groundfish species.
 This value has been accepted as 2 million t for the BSAI Region.
 The second component is the tier system, which assigns each groundfish stock to a tier according to the level of scientific understanding, data available, and uncertainty associated with the fishery.
 Each tier has an associated set of management guidelines, particularly in relation to calculating the level of catch permitted.
+The EBS and GOA P. cod stocks are categorized as tier 3 while the AI stock is tier 5.
 The third component is Overfishing Limit (OFL), Acceptable Biological Catch (ABC) and Total Allowable Catch (TAC) system.